supensa/oc_ios_project4/README.md

 ### **"Curious Katie" algorithm**

-This algorithm simulates people that are introducing themselves, then it pairs them according to the differences in their interests.
+People introduce themselves, then they are paired according to the differences in their interests.

 "*__A pair__*" is constituted of 2 people and a list of interests that one has but not the other.